 Exhibit Number Exhibit Description 3.1 Amended and Restated Certificate of Incorporation.
 3.2 Amended and Restated Bylaws.
 4.1 Specimen Common Stock Certificate.
 4.2 Fourth Amended and Restated Investors Rights Agreement, dated March 21, 2003, by and among the Registrant and certain stockholders of the Registrant.
 4.3 Loan and Security Agreement, dated September 25, 1998, by and between the Registrant and Comdisco.
 4.4 Amendment No. One to Loan and Security Agreement, dated February 1, 1999.
 4.5 Warrant for the purchase of shares of Series A preferred stock, dated September 25, 1998, issued by the Registrant to Comdisco.
 4.6 Loan and Security Agreement, dated December 16, 1999, by and between the Registrant and Comdisco.
 4.7 Amendment No. 1 to Loan and Security Agreement, dated June 29, 2000, by and between the Registrant and Comdisco.
 4.8 Warrant for the purchase of shares of Series B preferred stock, dated December 16, 1999, issued by the Registrant to Comdisco.
-35

-Exhibit Number Exhibit Description 4.9 Master Security Agreement, dated February 2, 2001, by and between the Registrant and General Electric Capital Corporation.
+4.9 Master Security Agreement, dated February 2, 2001, by and between the Registrant and General Electric Capital Corporation.
 4.10 Cross-Collateral and Cross-Default Agreement by and between the Registrant and Comdisco.
 4.11 Warrant for the purchase of shares of common stock, dated July 20, 1999, issued by the Registrant to Bristow Investments, L.P.
 4.12 Warrant for the purchase of shares of common stock, dated July 20, 1999, issued by the Registrant to the Laurence and Magdalena Shushan Family Trust.
 4.13 Warrant for the purchase of shares of common stock, dated July 20, 1999, issued by the Registrant to Slough Estates USA Inc. 4.14 Warrant for the purchase of shares of Series B preferred stock, dated August 30, 1999, issued by the Registrant to The Magnum Trust.
-10.54† First Amendment to Collaboration and Facilities Agreement, dated March 24, 2005, by and between the Company and Portola Pharmaceuticals, Inc. 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+10.55 Changes in Executive Officer Compensation Arrangements 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certifications of the Chief Executive Officer and the Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (18 U.S.C.
 Section 1350).

-^{} Incorporated by reference from our registration statement on Form S-1, registration number 333-112261, declared effective by the Securities and Exchange Commission on April 29, 2004.
+\ Incorporated by reference from our registration statement on Form S-1, registration number 333-112261, declared effective by the Securities and Exchange Commission on April 29, 2004.